IBM-EPBL/IBM-Project-45369-1660729652/README.md

 # IBM-Project-45369-1660729652
 Plasma Donor Application

-# Team Leader
-Deepak G

 # Team Members
+1.Deepak G(TL)

-1.Ajith P
+2.Ajith P

-2.Arunachalam K
+3.Arunachalam K

-3.Praveen kumar M
+4.Praveen kumar M

-4.Rishi Chaitanya Sivan E
+5.Rishi Chaitanya Sivan E

 # Project Description
 During the COVID 19 crisis, the requirement of plasma became a high priority and the donor count has become low.
 Saving the donor information and helping the needy by notifying the current donors list, would be a helping hand.
 In regard to the problem faced, an application is to be built which would take the donor details, store them and inform them upon a request.